In this section

 - Your opinion or preference.

-AV canal is treated by surgical repair of the defects.
+AV canal defect is treated by surgical repair.
 However, medical support (i.e., medications) may be necessary until the operation is performed.
 Treatment may include:

 - Medical management - Many children will eventually need to take medications to help the heart and lungs work better, due to strain from the extra blood passing through the septal defects.
 Medications that may be prescribed include the following: